johnvenkiah/CI_PP5_John_Venkiah/README.md

 * To be able to register for an account

-* To see my order history in their account
+* To see an order history in their account

 * To be able to edit their account details or remove their account

-* To easily navigate the whole website and keep track of all user interactions, for example the products in their cart and how much they have spent
+* To easily navigate the whole website and keep track of all user interactions, for example the products in their cart and how much they are to spend

 #### Business Model

-I have chosen a fairly traditional B2C (Business to Customer without middle person) application, which has a straightforward and user friendly interface.
+I have chosen a traditional B2C (Business to Customer without middle person) application, which has a straightforward and user friendly interface.
 This online store offers no products of their own and relies on the wholesale of branded products.
 A real world version of the store would list all the retailers it is affiliated with.

+I have explained in a diagram below.

 The intentions should be obvious and users should know as soon as they enter the site what it offers and how to use it's features.

 #### Marketing

 This site has a Facebook Business page with a link on the home page too.
-It can be viewed [here](https://www.facebook.com/stepupshoes-estore/)
+It can be viewed [here](https://www.facebook.com/stepupshoeseurope/)

 Upon registering for an account, customers can check a box to receive news and offers through email via Mailchimp.